Zmschellinger/Projects/README.md

-# School Work
+# Projects
-This is a respository for all of my school work from Johns Hopkins
+This is a respository for all of the projects im working on as well as some school work.